frames75/upload-files-express-ajax/README.md

 # upload-files-express-ajax
-## Example - Upload files using NodeJS, Express 4.x and JQuery with AJAX
+## Example - Upload files using Node.js, Express 4.x and JQuery with AJAX

 You can upload several files in a row, selecting all of them from the window opened by clicking the *Select files* button.
 After select them, you need to click the *Upload Files*.